The following article is an opinion piece and reflects the views of only the author and not those of TheGeorgiaVirtue.com.

 Plus, a more analytical examination of everything that happened over the last 10 months reveals much more.

-There is a villain in every story and in this one, there happens to be several — each with a different role and a different cross to bear as they contemplate how to repair their reputations in the wake of Monday’s decision.
+There is a villain in every story and in this one, there happens to be several — each with a different role and a different cross to bear as they contemplate how to repair their reputations in the wake of Monday’s decision by a grand jury.